-This section sheds light on how cover constraints should be modelled.
-In principle, assign resource and prefer resources constraints are best, because they affect each task independently.
+This section sheds light on how event resource constraints should be modelled.
+It is best in principle to use assign resource and prefer resources constraints, because they affect each task independently.
 But if they are replaced by equivalent limit resources constraints, this algorithm will produce the same matching graph.
-This opens a path to a useful generalization-the expression of all cover constraints by limit resources constraints-by showing that the efficiency advantage of the special cases represented by assign resource and prefer resources constraints need not be lost.
+This opens a path to a useful generalization-the expression of all event resource constraints by limit resources constraints need not be lost.

-12.6.3.
+12.5.3.
 Time sweep resource assignment